 Company

 Location

-Date 5 C
+Date

-Inspector name(s) s) >
+Inspector name(s) (s)

 Recommended corrective action(s) action(s)

 Rank priority Describe hazard and Person

-of hazard precise location Action responsible Due date Due date Completed
+of hazard precise location Action responsible Due date Completed

-•

-(

 2

-X

-2,
+2

+-

-This form is for example purp poses only.
-Completing this form alone will not This form is for example purposes only.
+This form is for example purposes only.
 Completing this form alone will not necessarily put you in compliance with the legislation.
-It is important and necessary that you customize this document to lation.
-It is important and neo cessary that you cus tomize this document to
+It is important and necessary that you customize this document to meet the unique circumstances of your work site.
+Further, it is essential that this document is not only completed, but is used, communicated, and implemented in accordance with the legislation.
+The Crown, its agents, employees or contractors will not be liable to you for any damages, direct or indirect, arising out of your use of this form.